Skip to contents

 Directional hypotheses

 We can also compute Bayes factors for directional hypotheses (“one sided”), if we have a prior hypotheses about the direction of the effect.
-This can be done by setting an order restriction on the prior distribution (which results in an order restriction on the posterior distribution) of the alternative (Morey & Wagenmakers, 2014).
-For example, if we have a prior hypothesis that the drug has a positive effect on the number of sleep hours, the alternative will be restricted to the region to the right of the null (point or interval):
+This is similiar to the dividing Bayes factor discussed above, but we are still comparing the (directional) alternative to the null (not between two directional hypotheses).
+This too can be done by setting an order restriction on the prior and posterior distributions (Morey & Wagenmakers, 2014).
+For example, if we have a prior hypothesis that the difference in IQ between the two groups is positive, the alternative will be restricted to the region to the right of the null (point or interval):

 > Bayes Factor (Null-Interval)